World Knowledge Forum

+In September 2023, the 14th WKF was held in Seoul, South Korea, with speakers including Steve Wozniak, co-founder of Apple; James Norman Mattis, the 26th United States Secretary of Defense; Ron Klain, the 30th White House Chief of Staff; Yukio Hatoyama, the 93rd Prime Minister of Japan; Jenny Johnson, the President and CEO of Franklin Templeton; Abhijit Banerjee, 2019 Nobel Laureate in Economics; Anthony Fauci, the 5th Director of the National Institute of Allergy and Infectious Diseases; Oleksandra Matviichuk, founder of the Centre for Civil Liberties (2022 Nobel Prize in Peace) were present at the occasion under the theme, "Techno Big Bang: Humanity on the Shoulders of Giants".

 History

 The World Knowledge Forum (WKF) was founded in October 2000 by Chang Dae-Whan, a Chairman of Maekyung Media Group.
 Immediately after the 1997 Asian Financial Crisis, the Vision Korea Project was launched to formulate ways to move Korea forward.
-Then in the following year, in 1998, the World Knowledge Forum Secretariat was established with Chairman Chang Dae-Whan presiding over the Forum's executive committee.
+In the following year, the World Knowledge Forum Secretariat was established, with Chairman Chang Dae-Whan presiding over the Forum's executive committee.
 After two years of preparation, the first World Knowledge Forum was held with the ambition to transform Korea into a knowledge driven nation.
 Under the theme, “Shaping the New Millennium with Knowledge”, the first forum composed of 32 sessions led by over 90 speakers.

-In the following year, in 2001, the WKF formed media partnerships with prominent media outlets such as Financial Times, Bloomberg, and CNBC that helped the WKF gain its reputation globally.
+In 2001, the WKF formed media partnerships with prominent media outlets such as Financial Times, Bloomberg, and CNBC that helped the WKF gain its reputation globally.
 In the same year, the World Knowledge Corps was created.

-Since 2010, top MBA courses were incorporated as sessions at WKF.
+Since 2010, MBA courses were incorporated as sessions at the WKF.
 New York University Stern School of Business first joined the WKF to hold an MBA session on finance.
-Then in 2013, HEC Paris and CEIBS newly joined to host their special MBA sessions.
-Currently, six world's leading business schools are holding MBA sessions at the WKF.
-The schools include INSEAD, IE Business School, NYU Stern, HEC Paris, Tsinghua SEM, and Guanghua School of Management.
+Then in 2013, HEC Paris and CEIBS jointly hosted special MBA sessions.
+As of 2023, four of the world's leading business schools are holding MBA sessions at the WKF.
+The schools include, IE Business School, NYU Stern, HEC Paris, and CKGSB, Cheung Kong Graduate School of Business.

 Every year, the World Knowledge Forum gathers more than 4,000 business and opinion leaders around the world ranging from environmental and international organizations to world's major corporations and institutions.
 Forum's leaders discuss about the current issues and present their insights to find possible solutions for a more promising future.
 The main aim is to highlight the importance of knowledge sharing towards a balanced prosperity of the global economy.
 With the new venue at the Seoul Shilla Hotel in 2014, the official season two of the Knowledge Forum began.
-Then in 2015, another venue, Jangchung Arena was newly added.
+Then in 2015, Jangchung Arena was added.

 Themes

-Forum themes have ranged from "Shaping the New Millennium With Knowledge" in 2000 to "Knowledge in a World of Risk" in 2002; from "Creativity & Collaboration: Foundation of the New Era" in 2005 to "Collabonomics & Greater Asia" in 2008.
-The 2010 WKF overall theme was "One Asia Momentum: G20 Leadership And Creatinnovation", and the WKF 2013 was "One Asia Metamorphosis".
+Forum themes have ranged from "Shaping the New Millennium With Knowledge" in 2000 to "Techno Big Bang: Humanity on the Shoulders of Giants" in 2023.
+Each year's themes is based on both current issues and prospective challenges in the world.